 - Lesson 15: Practical and Effective Methods of Teaching Latin

 Karen Moore began her study of Latin in 7th grade and added Greek to her linguistic studies during her college years.
 Karen earned a BA in classics from the University of Texas in 1996.
 Since that time she has taught Latin to students in grades 3–12 through a number of venues.
 Currently, she is in her thirteenth year as the Latin chair at Grace Academy of Georgetown, a classical Christian school located in the heart of Texas, where she also serves as director of curriculum and instruction.
 Karen teaches Latin, Greek, and ancient humanities at Grace Academy.
 She also serves as sponsor of Grace Academy’s Latin Club, an award-winning chapter of the National Junior Classical League.
 Karen is the coauthor of the Libellus de Historia History Reader series and the Latin Alive! textbook series, both published by Classical Academic Press.
-She also maintains a blog on the study and teaching of Latin.
 Karen and her husband, Bryan, have three children, who attend school at Grace Academy.

 By taking the course for certification credit, you also will be on your way to obtaining a Level 1 certification.